oVirt/ovirt-site/source/release/3.4.0/index.html.md

 ## What's New in 3.4.0?

+*   ovirt-engine-reports, ovirt-engine-dwh
+    -   integrated to ovirt-engine setup.
+    -   Gentoo support.

 ## Known issues

 *   EL >= 6.5 or cloud-init >= 0.7.2 are needed for cloud-init feature support ()
-*   On Fedora 19 with recent versions of PostgreSQL it may be necessary to manually change kernel.shmmax settings ()
-*   all-in-one is not currently working due to issues in SDK and setup.
-Workaround - use the package ovirt-engine-sdk from the repo ovirt-nightly, and fedora-virt-preview as in the next item
+*   all-in-one requiures fedora-virt-preview repo as in the next item
 *   For using Fedora 19 as node on 3.4 clusters you need to enable fedora-virt-preview repository ()
 *   Node
     -   Needs to be booted in permissive mode by appending: enforcing=0
-*   ovirt-engine-reports, ovirt-engine-dwh
-    -   integrated to ovirt-engine setup.
-    -   Gentoo support.
 *   engine-setup: upgrade from 3.3 overwrites exports with acl None ()

 ## Bugs fixed